 The rectangle usually has a small bottom with minimal hip fat and a waist that is only one to eight inches smaller than the bust.
-Rectangles are often slim and sometimes find it hard to gain weight at all, but weight gain is mostly proportionate when it occurs.
+A key indicator of a rectangle figure is that weight gain is spread proportionately across the body.
+Many rectangles are slim and some find it hard to put weight on at all.

 This is a great body with nothing to hide!

 - Your key styling goal is to define your waistline and create curves.